 MAX W. EVANS

-To send flowers in memory of Max W. Evans, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Max W. Evans, please visit our Heartfelt Sympathies Store.

 MASSENA – Max W. Evans, 90, a longtime resident of Roosevelt Street, peacefully passed away Thursday evening, November 21, 2019 in the comfort of his home.

 Max was born October 16, 1929 in Dekalb Junction, the son of the late George G. and Vivian (Reed) Evans.
 He was a 1946 graduate of Dekalb Junction High School.
 On February 3, 1951, he married Patricia Knapp at the First Presbyterian Church in Lyons Falls with Rev. John Hatt, officiating.
 Days after their marriage, he entered the US Army, serving in Germany during the Korean War.
 He was honorably discharged on January 22, 1953.

 As a young man, he worked for various grocery stores in the North Country before going to work for Gould Paper Company in Lyons Falls.
 He later moved to Massena, where he worked for M.E.
 Avery Company for 23 years and later with Reynolds Metals until his retirement in 1993.
 As a veteran, he was a life member of the Gerald R. Roy AMVETS Post #4.
 Max was also a longtime member Grace United Methodist Church and had a great love for woodworking, traveling, visiting with friends at local coffee shops, and he cherished the time he was able spend with his family.